 The 7 Reasons to Go Budget Travelling NOW

-I started The Broke Backpacker to show people just how they could travel the world for as little money as possible.
 I’m a firm believer that everybody should explore this weird, wild, and wonderful planet at least once in their lives.
 AND I’m a firm believer that that journey should be accessible to everyone, no matter where they come from or what their background is.

 Enter budget travel.